yoheimuta/RxMusicPlayer/README.md

 - (Optional) Submit a pull request
 - Share it in your issue

+The code should not be intertwined but concise, straightforward, and naive.

-NOTE: If you can't prepare any reproducible code, you have to explain the detail precisely and clearly so that I can reproduce the problem.
+NOTE: If you can't prepare any reproducible code, you have to elaborate the detail precisely and clearly so that I can reproduce the problem.

 ## License